shaslip/automation-tools/Bahaiquest/CreatePages-AI/README.md

 ### 1. Prerequisites

 -   Python 3.7+
--   A local `library/` directory in the project root containing the Baha'i texts as plain text files.
-The `search_library.py` script is configured to search these.
 -   API keys for both OpenAI (GPT-4) and Google AI (Gemini Pro).

 ### 2. Installation